 Since we still had “on-grid” income sources in our off-grid home, there were some days when we really needed power.
 In the summer, during gardening season, you have more power than you can use, but when you’re inside in the dead of winter trying to make a living things get stretched a bit thin.

 Until we really learned how to manage power well in the winter, we needed a lot of generator hours to keep ourselves up and running.
-With a lot of generator hours, obviously you’re using a lot of fuel, which is expensive, but more importantly you’re putting stress on your generator that leads to break downs.
+With a lot of generator hours, obviously, you’re using a lot of fuel, which is expensive, but more importantly, you’re putting stress on your generator that leads to breakdowns.

-While you’d like to be able to fix everything yourself, if it’s your first generator experience, maintenance can be harder than something more simple like a lawn mower.
-When the power’s out and the generator wont start, that means the internet’s also down and you can’t exactly pull up a you tube trouble shooting video.
+When the power’s out and the generator won’t start, that means the internet’s also down and you can’t exactly pull up a youtube troubleshooting video.
 Until you really know your generator, expect to spend more than you’d like with a local generator service company.

 Thoughts?

 How about you?
-What are you budgeting for moving off grid?
-What do you think other’s might have forgotten?
+What are you budgeting for moving off-grid?
+What do you think others might have forgotten?

 RKM